Mezzacello Urban Farm In a Nutshell

 A 501(C)3 non-profit charged with educating the general public with skills, experiences, and resources for creating food, resources, and energy

-A hybrid entity that operates with a model of personal property and public sharing of resources, skills, and trainings
+A hybrid entity that operates with a model of private personal property, a public non-profit, and public sharing of resources, skills, and trainings

-Eight ecologies that are unique, enclosed, and deeply integrated into a model of sustainability we call a “food oasis”
+Eight The plan view of Mezzacello Urban Farm ecologies that are unique, enclosed, and deeply integrated into a model of sustainability we call a “food oasis”

-Gardens, livestock, a pond, trees, traditional farm equipment, composting, and pollinators
+Gardens, livestock, a pond, trees, traditional farm equipment, composting, and pollinators, robots, automation, renewable power systems and water purifiers

 4 STEM labs (livestock, energy, bioengineering, and biochemistry) that are fully stocked, research stations, mobile data access and sharing, livestock exploration

-4 Mobile Labs four outreach (Data, Livestock, Bioengineering, and Chemistry)
+4 Mobile Labs for outreach (Data, Livestock, Bioengineering, and Chemistry)

 Courses, design challenges, and camps that cover everything from quantum effects in nature to how to hatch a chicken egg